iBast/BastienMunck_P8_20211012/README.md

 ### Requirements
-*The installation process has been tested on macOS 12.0.1 using a ZSH terminal* To folow the instructions make sure to have installed :
+*The installation process has been tested on macOS 12.0.1 using a ZSH terminal*

+To follow the instructions make sure to have installed :

 - [Composer](https://getcomposer.org)
 - [Symfony CLI](https://symfony.com/doc/current/cloud/getting-started#installing-the-cli-tool)